| |

 Moving around the ruins – but not entering them – you can see the remains of the typical features of Roman baths: a hot bath (caldarium), warm bath (tepidarium) and cold bath (frigidarium), as well as a dressing room and a pool.
 Small, neat piles of bricks remain: they would have held up a floor, and hot air would have circulated around them, heated elsewhere by an oven.

-A view of a section of the Roman Baths in Ankara, Turkey
+A view of a section of the Roman Baths in Ankara, Turkey.

 The Roman baths are interesting in that they give an impression of how old Ankara is.
 Excavations done in the 1930s, when the Turks developed Ankara to be their capital city, didn’t only find Roman ruins.
 The Romans built on older civilizations, including the Phrygians, dating to a thousand or more years earlier.

-2. Hacı Bayram mosque and
+2. Hacı Bayram mosque

 3. The Temple of Augustus and Rome